 At the same time, we are also expanding our community-based childcare programmes, building on successes in countries like Cambodia.
 We are using this model to grow community-based care initiatives in countries that are most affected by our move away from volunteering in orphanages abroad.

 This is a long-term commitment, drawing on the wide range of skills and expertise offered by Projects Abroad volunteers and staff, partner organisations, and ReThink Orphanages Network.

-Projects Abroad take the safety of our volunteers and the children we work with very seriously.
-We have a clear Child Protection Policy in place which is strictly followed by all volunteers and staff.
+Projects Abroad takes the safety of our volunteers and the children we work with very seriously.
+We have a clear Child Protection Policy in place that is strictly followed by all volunteers and staff.
+We also have Management Plans outlining the long-term goals we’re working towards in each of our Childcare placements.

-Our innovative Care Management Plans ensure that each programme has a clear purpose so that volunteers can then work towards achieving these goals.
-We have also invested in a Care Database where we log and track the development of each child at our projects, to ensure each child is progressing and that future volunteers continue where the previous volunteer left off.
+We have also invested in a secure and anonymous Global Impact Database, where we log and track the development of each child at our projects.
+In this way, we ensure each child is progressing and that future volunteers can continue where the previous volunteer left off.

 We have a wide range of Childcare Projects where volunteers can work with children in the developing world.
 Get in touch with us to learn more about how you can help and which project would be the best fit for you.